shaemadss/cs121-mod08-examples/SnakeEyes/README.md

 ### Requirements
 The screenshot above shows a sample GUI for this activity.
 You may use the same layout or design your own.
 Either way, your SnakeEyes game must satisfy the following requirements

++ **DieButton** Instantiate two DieButton objects with six sides and the provided face images.
 + **JButton** Add a JButton with the text "Roll" that calls the rollDie() method on each DieButton object.
 The DieButton objects should be configured such that the result is not displayed until the "Reveal" button is clicked.
 + **JButton** Add a JButton with the text "Reveal" that first calls the showFace() method on each DieButton object, then calls the getFaceValue() method on each DieButton to get the current value of each.
 The listener should then perform the necessary checks to determine whether the player or house earns a point and updated the approproate JLabel with the score.
 If snake eyes is rolled, the listener should display a JOptionPane with a message indicating the winner, then reset the score to play again.
 + **JLabel** Two JLabels should be used to display the scores, as shown in the screenshot above.
++ **JOptionPane** A JOptionPane should be used to display the winner when the game is over.

 ### Error Handling